yiwan330445/rcc/docs/troubleshooting.md

 - you should share your `robot.yaml` that defines your robot
 - you should share your code, or minimal sample code, that can reproduce problem you are having

+## Network access related troubleshooting questions

+- are you behind proxy, firewall, VPN, endpoint security solutions, or any combination of those?
+- if you are, do you know, what brand are those products, and if they are provided by third party service providers, who are those third parties?
+- are all those services configured to allow access to essential network places so that they don't cause interference on cloud access (change request or response headers, filter out URL parameters, change request or response bodies, etc.)?
+- if those services require additional configuration in robot running machine, are those configurations in place in profiles used by rcc (service URLs, usernames and passwords, custom certificates, etc.)?
+- if profile is in place, is that specific user account switched to use that profile?
+- are there errors or warnings on `rcc configuration diagnostics` or in `rcc configuration netdiagnostics` runs?
+- does `rcc configuration speedtest` work, and how does performance look like?

 ## Known solutions